Skip to main content

 A Note to You

 If you're reading this, you've probably felt the same pain I felt.
 Your architecture is growing faster than your documentation.
-Events, services, and schemas are scattered everywhere.
+Systems, services, events, schemas, diagrams, and ownership are scattered everywhere.
 New team members take weeks to understand how things connect.

 It doesn't feel like a big problem at first.
 But as your architecture scales, your documentation doesn't.
 That gap only gets wider.

 EventCatalog exists to close that gap.
-To bring discoverability to your architecture.
-To give you a single source of truth that's actually designed for the job - not a generic wiki or a repurposed tool that almost works.
+To give your architecture a single source of truth that's actually designed for the job: not a generic wiki, not a folder of stale diagrams, and not a repurposed tool that almost works.

 Thank you for being here.
 Whether you're evaluating EventCatalog, already using it, or just curious - I appreciate you taking the time to learn about what we're building and why.